aandradebio/V2IDA/README.md

 All requirements should be downloaded and installed by the user.
-As default the tools should be in path.
+As default the tools should be in path or have an alias.
 Or in the 00_Exe folder

 ### Overview